jinaga/university-system/README.md

      * Leave other settings at their defaults
    - Click "Save & test" to verify the connection

-3. View and Query Logs:
+3. View Logs:
-   - Click on "Explore" in the left sidebar
+   - Expand the "Explore" menu in the left sidebar
+   - Click on "Logs" under "Explore"
-   - Select "Loki" as the data source
+   - Select "Loki" as the data source if it is not already selected
-   - Use LogQL queries to filter and view logs:
-     * `{container="university-mesh-importer-1"}` - View Importer service logs
-     * `{container="university-mesh-indexer-1"}` - View Indexer service logs
+   - View the logs by service
-   - Click "Run query" to see the results

 ### Viewing metrics in Prometheus